appleneko2001/MaterialDesignInXaml-Mod/README.md

 - Use fade-in and out instead while open and close dialog
 - Ripple animation (Bug-Fixes and make faster animation)
 - Corner card increased to 8px
+- Progressbar more like android (except circle style, I can't implement it)
 - etc. (I don't remember what I modified sorry about that)

 For more information about MaterialDesignInXamlToolkit project: [Link original project](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit)